iameberedavid/Shipment-Analysis-Using-SQL/README.md

 ## Project Description

-The aim of this project is to geneate insights from datasets on SQL Database bearing company shipment details.
+The aim of this project is to generate insights from datasets on SQL Database bearing company shipment details.

 ## Data Source